 9. The Proponent shall only carry out blasting on site between 9am and 5pm Monday to Saturday inclusive.
-No blasting is allowed on Sundays, public holidays, or at any other time without the written approval of the Director-General.
+No blasting is allowed on Sundays, public holidays, or at any other time without the written approved of the Secretary.

 Blasting Frequency